uldahlalex/fs25_14_2/README.md

 Will be Wednesday next week.
 You can book here: `https://moodle.easv.dk/mod/scheduler/view.php?id=192595` (or simply scroll down here on the Moodle page)

-## Today's materials:
-The code examples from the presentation slides can be found in today's repo's directory *"template_onion_with_mqtt"* **(new connection manager, deployment stuff, pinging, etc.)**
-The codebase is a Weather Station app.
-(Notice that the workflows for the weather station app are defined in the root for today's lesson folder and not in the "solution folder")

 ## Today's Activity 1: Problem Description for Exam Project
 **Task:** Meet with your group (1 person groups are also viable).
 Figure out what your exam project should be.